buimaianh/cs50w-projects/email/dev-log.md

     - Get response result and handle it
         - console.log("Archived.")/console.log("Unarchived.")
         - Create a `<div></div>` new element with class name `success-message`
-        - Add `Archived.`/`Urachived.` to the `success-message`
+        - Add `Archived.`/`Unarchived` to the `success-message`
         - Append the `success-message` to `emails-view`

 - Output
-    - UI displays a message about the result of updating archive status
+    - UI displays a message about the result of updating archived status

 </details>